Short and Optimal Duration of Dual Antiplatelet Therapy After Everolimus-Eluting Cobalt-Chromium Stent-2 Acute Coronary Syndrome - STOPDAPT-2 ACS

 - Bleeding academic research consortium (BARC) 3/5 bleeding: 0.5% vs. 1.3% (HR 0.41, 95% CI 0.20-0.83)

-The results of this trial indicate that 1-month DAPT followed by clopidogrel monotherapy for 11 months did not meet criteria for noninferiority compared with standard-duration 12-month DAPT for the composite ischemic/bleeding endpoint among patients undergoing ACS PCI with a CoCr DES.
-In fact, the composite ischemic endpoint trended towards harm in the 1-month DAPT arm, with a significant nearly 2-fold increase in the risk of MI.
-Both major and minor bleeding events were lower with 1-month DAPT.
+The results of this trial indicate that 1- to 2-month DAPT followed by clopidogrel monotherapy for a total of 12 months did not meet criteria for noninferiority compared with standard-duration 12-month DAPT for the composite ischemic/bleeding endpoint among patients undergoing PCI for ACS with a CoCr DES.
+In fact, the composite ischemic endpoint trended towards harm in the short-duration DAPT arm, with a significant nearly 2-fold increase in the risk of MI.
+Both major and minor bleeding events were lower with short-term DAPT.
 One caveat is that these were all East Asian patients, and clopidogrel resistance was not assessed.

 Presented by Dr. Hirotoshi Watanabe at the European Society of Cardiology Virtual Congress, August 30, 2021.

-Keywords: ESC Congress, ESC21, Acute Coronary Syndrome, Aspirin, Drug-Eluting Stents, Hemorrhage, Myocardial Infarction, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Stents, Stroke, Thrombosis
+Keywords: ESC Congress, ESC21, Acute Coronary Syndrome, Aspirin, Drug-Eluting Stents, Hemorrhage, Myocardial Infarction, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Stents, Stroke, Thrombosis, TCT21, Transcatheter Cardiovascular Therapeutics

 < Back to Listings